mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ### We increase our error rate

-We would almost certainly increase our error rate.
+Outsourcing would almost certainly increase our error rate.
+Our current error rate is about as near to zero as you can get.
+There have only been two or three instances in the last year where a customer tells us that we shipped them the wrong item or that it arrives with manufacturing errors.

+I imagine that even experienced vendors for manufacturing and fulfillment can match the error rate we've achieved in-house.
+Still, I think our current error rate is much lower than it needs to be to keep customers happy.
+We can afford an error rate of something like 0.3% without significantly impacting customer experience.

+## Does outsourcing increase or decrease complexity?

+My main goal in outsourcing is to reduce complexity.
+I'm still trying to [reduce my management time to 20 hours per week](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).

+My worry is that manufacturing and fulfillment are the parts of TinyPilot that require the least amount of management.
+It took a lot of work up front to build repeatable workflows for everything, but it's been pretty much smooth sailing since then.

+The times when I need to be involved in manufacturing and fulfillment are events like part shortages or customers having issues with delivery that are unique enough to be escalated to me.
+I'd still be involved in those issues if we moved to external vendors, and it would be harder to manage through additional organizational layers.

+At the same time, it feels like it just _has_ to be easier to work with external vendors than to keep maintaining our own home-grown solutions.

+Fortunately, we can do the outsourcing in baby steps.
+We can try a 3PL vendor for a while, potentially for just a single product.
+If it doesn't work, we can bring fulfillment back in-house.
+Similarly, we can move manufacturing overseas gradually, and we'll likely have to for practical reasons anyway.
+Instead of having the manufacturer completely assemble the complete product, they could start by mounting the fan and rubber feet to the case.
+And then they begin taking over more of the assembly process until they're assembling finished products.

 ## Side projects

-### Hello, Playwright - goodbye, Cypress
+### Hello, Playwright; goodbye, Cypress

 I've been [a fan of the Cypress end-to-end testing tool](https://mtlynch.io/painless-web-app-testing/) ever since I saw Gleb Bahmutov demo it at [a 2018 web dev meetup](https://youtu.be/wApmbgPGmqQ).
 I've been hearing more chatter over the years about [Playwright](https://playwright.dev/), Microsoft's competitor to Cypress.

-I tried Playwright a year ago and [wasn't that impressed](https://whatgotdone.com/michael/2021-08-06), but I was recently reading [a Hacker News thread](https://news.ycombinator.com/item?id=33047136) where everyone seemed to agreem that Playwright had surpassed Cypress.
+I tried Playwright a year ago and [wasn't that impressed](https://whatgotdone.com/michael/2021-08-06).
+I was recently reading [a Hacker News thread](https://news.ycombinator.com/item?id=33047136) where everyone seeme to agreem that Playwright had surpassed Cypress, so I gave Playwright another try.

-I gave Playwright another try, and I now must admit I agree with Hacker News.
+I now must admit that I agree with Hacker News.
 I ended up [rewriting PicoShare's end-to-end tests in Playwright](https://github.com/mtlynch/picoshare/pull/340).
 I found Playwright easier to work with than Cypress in almost every dimension.

-I'm working on a longer post about the process of porting from Cypress to Playwright, but the summary is that I'd now recommend Playwright over Cypress for end-to-end testing web apps.
+I'm working on a longer post about the process of porting from Cypress to Playwright, but the short version is that I'd now recommend Playwright over Cypress for end-to-end testing web apps.

 ## Wrap up